 One of the most frequently asked questions I get from postpartum moms.
 How and when to start their postpartum workouts?
-There is a TON of conflicting information out there about postpartum workouts, so it’s important to understand the basics.
+There is a TON of conflicting information about postpartum workouts, so it’s important to understand the basics.

 Postpartum Workout Basics: Retrain Your Core

 A lot happens to your body when you become pregnant.
 Things move, stretch, and expand to make room for that precious little bundle of joy.
 Moms, especially pregnant or newly postpartum moms, need more than a “hardcore” boot camp to “get their bodies back.”
 Much of the “hardcore” training does MORE harm than good for many moms.

 If you want to lose the baby weight, proper postpartum training is a must.
 But before you can make the most of your “fat loss” or “lose baby weight” training, you must take time to heal and rebuild.
-Specifically, I’m thinking about regaining strength, correcting any pelvic floor issues, and addressing abdominal separation.
+Specifically, I’m thinking about regaining strength, correcting pelvic floor issues, and addressing abdominal separation.
 The most overlooked issue is that of diastasis recti.
 Some degree of abdominal separation will always occur during pregnancy.
-This is because everyone’s core muscles have to expand to give room for the baby to grow!
+This is because everyone’s core muscles must expand to make room for the baby to grow!
 In many cases, the separation will not be severe.
 If you take proper precautions, it will heal naturally post-birth with no medical intervention.

 However, in about 60% of pregnancies, the abdominal separation will be wider than 2 – 2.5 finger-widths apart.
 In this case, you will be considered to have diastasis recti during your pregnancy.
-The good news is that in most cases, diastasis recti in pregnancy will heal naturally post-birth IF you take the right steps and do the correct exercises to retrain your core!
+The good news is that in most cases, diastasis recti in pregnancy will heal naturally post-birth IF you take the proper steps and do the correct exercises to retrain your core!